Frequently Asked Questions

 No. Generally, the money you get back from the earned income tax credit and the child tax credit does not count as taxable income.
 This means that you do not need to pay any taxes on the amount of money you get back from tax credits.

-If the IRS finds that your tax refund was incorrectly calculated, they may require you to repay the ineligible amount plus interest.
-There may be additional penalties and consequences if the IRS determines that you were reckless or intentionally disregarded the rules of claiming these credits.
+If the IRS or the state finds that your tax refund was incorrectly calculated, you may be required you to repay the ineligible amount plus interest.
+There may also be additional penalties and other consequences, including if the IRS determines you were reckless or intentionally disregarded the rules for claiming these credits.

 No. Filing a tax return or receiving tax credit money will not impact any other benefits you might receive, like SNAP, WIC, TANF, or housing assistance.
 In most cases, tax credits like the Earned Income Tax Credit or the Child Tax Credit do not count as income in determining benefits eligibility.
 Any refunds you save do not count against any federally funded public benefit program for 12 months after the refund is received.